kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/leds/ledtrig-transient.rst

 being able to actually change the LED state.
 Once driver is resumed, triggers start functioning again.

-LED state changes are controlled using brightness which is a common led class device property.
+LED state changes are controlled using brightness which is a common LED class device property.
 When brightness is set to 0 from user space via echo 0 > brightness, it will result in deactivating the current trigger.

 Transient trigger uses standard register and unregister interfaces.
-During trigger registration, for each led class device that specifies this trigger as its default trigger, trigger activation routine will get called.
+During trigger registration, for each LED class device that specifies this trigger as its default trigger, trigger activation routine will get called.
 During registration, the LED state does not change, unless there is another trigger active, in which case LED state changes to LED_OFF.